Disease Guide ·Sebaceous Adenitis ·2026

 Supplement Coverage Limits

-Many policies cover prescription medications but may not cover supplements, medicated shampoos, or over-the-counter products.
-Since SA treatment relies heavily on oils, fatty acid supplements, and specialty shampoos, actual reimbursement may be lower than total treatment cost.
-Check your policy's stance on prescribed supplements.
+Many policies cover prescription medications but may not cover supplements, shampoos, or OTC products.
+SA treatment relies heavily on oils, fatty acid supplements, and specialty shampoos.
+Actual reimbursement may be lower than total cost.
+Check policy details.

 🇺🇸 US Pet Insurance Guide